pusher/pusher-platform-swift/README.md

 The `App` instance allows you to interact with the service using the Elements protocol.
 The high level methods it exposes are:

-- `request` for standard HTTP requests
+- `request` and `requestWithRetry` for standard HTTP requests
-- `subscribe` for longer running subscriptions and
+- `subscribe` for subscriptions
-- `subscribeWithResume` which is a special kind of subscription that you can resume from the last received event ID.
+- `subscribeWithResume` for subscriptions that you can resume from the last received event ID

 ## Testing